- Rational motivators: Drive logic-based evaluations of trust, efficiency, and value.

 Why Motivators Matter

 Most organizations know what their customers do: when they purchase, what they click, where they churn.
 But very few know why.
 Motivators provide that why.
-When layered into behavioral, transactional, and demographic data, they become a force multiplier that unlocks:
+When layered into behavioral, transactional, and demographic data, they become a force multiplier that unlocks:- More precise segmentation: Understand not just who someone is, but what they need to feel in order to act.

 - Personalized experiences that resonate: Tailor messaging, offers, and journeys to what matters most.